seungjaeryanlee/endtoend.ai/_posts/2018-07-18-ai-for-prosthetics-3.md

 ### DictToList

 The original `DictToList` wrapper simply used  `ProstheticsEnv.get_observation()` function to convert a `dict`-type observation to a `list`.
 However, this function does not take into account most $z$ coordinates.
 Thus, the  `DictToList` wrapper has been renamed to `DictToListLegacy` .
 Instead, I created a `DictToListFull` wrapper that converts the observation to a `list` without any preprocessing.
+The function in the wrapper that reformats the observation is shown below.

 ```python
 def _dict_to_list(self, state_desc):